Comic Book Fantasy Casting

-- Vixen was drawn to look like Geena Davis...which is odd because Davis is not black.
+- In the commentary, the artist says Vixen was drawn to look like Geena Davis...which is odd because Davis is not black.

 - Action Comics #9 had a story about an Alternate Universe where Superman and Wonder Woman were both black.
 Wonder Woman was based on Beyoncé Knowles, while Superman was basically a younger, beefier Barack Obama.